For information about Globalscape, visit www.globalscape.com.

-If you do not want to configure auditing and reporting, click Skip auditing and reporting configuration, and then click Next to skip the database configuration pages.
-You can still configure the database later, if you want.
-(Skip to step 18.)
+If you do not want to configure auditing and reporting, click Skip auditing and reporting configuration, then click Next to skip the database configuration pages.

-Specify the type of database to which EFT is to connect.
+Specify the type of database to which EFT Server is to connect:

 If you click Use existing SQL Server, the upgrade or create new page appears.